|

 of a physical examination from your doctor.
 When problems or symptoms of problems

+are found, the inspector may recommend further evaluation or remedies.
+Q) What does a home inspection include?
 A) A standard home inspection summarizes findings from a visual inspection

 of the condition of the subject homes heating system, central air conditioning